deepbas/DEEPAK-website/content/courses/stat220/Week9.md

 ### Before Class

 {{% callout note %}}
 Continue reading  [section 6.3-6.7 of Data Science: A First Introduction](https://datasciencebook.ca/classification.html#puttingittogetherworkflow).
-Also skim through [section 4.3 (page 133-139) of An Introduction to Statistical Learning](https://www.statlearning.com/).
+Also, skim through [section 4.3 (page 133-139) of An Introduction to Statistical Learning](https://www.statlearning.com/).
 You need to download the book!
 {{% /callout %}}